 visit the International pages on the website.

-Before making an application, international students (those outside of the EU), are asked to contact Dr Fiaz Hussain email@example.com to discuss the necessary procedures in relation to studying with us.
+Before making an application, EU/International students are asked to contact Dr Fiaz Hussain email@example.com to discuss the necessary procedures in relation to studying with us.

 How to Apply